Private Property Complaints and Code Enforcement Services

 Billing Appeal

-Property owners may also appeal fees and liens at an appeal hearing with an independent hearing officer.
+Owners can also appeal fees and liens at a hearing with an independent officer.

 Property Improvement Programs